nyuvis/explanation_explorer/readme.md

 Explainer is a visual interface to explore similarly explained data items.
-Having a trained machine learning model it is possible to create explanations for data items by probing model inputs (not yet part of this repository).
+Having a trained machine learning model it is possible to create explanations for data items by probing model inputs.
 The visual analytics interface groups similar explanations together and provides an interactive way of exploring the significants and quantity of those explanations in a given data set, i.e., a validation data set.